jasonkenney/Ikezu-ishi-brokd/weapons.md

 ### Equipment

 The availability of equipment can vary from town to town or region to region.
 Larger settlements have a larger selection than smaller.
-The Guide may use **Rarity** to determine what equipment is available based on the size of the settlement (See **Settlement Size** on page ): 1 Town, 2 Market Town, 3 Castle Town, 4 City.
+The Guide may use **Rarity** to determine what equipment is available based on the size of the settlement: 1 Town, 2 Market Town, 3 Castle Town, 4 City.

 <table>